adnanbarwaniwala/IndoreCropWaterWise/README.md

 ## Project Structure

-- **data**: Contains the dataset `final indore weather data.csv` with historical weather data used for training and prediction.
+- **data**: Contains the dataset `indore_weather_with_et0.csv` with historical weather data used for training and prediction.
 - **pages**: Includes Streamlit app pages, such as `2_🌿_Calculate it Yourself!!`, for an interactive user interface.
 - **saved_models**: Stores trained models:
-  - `lgbm_ws.pkl`: LGBM model for ET predictions using the temperature data and windspeed.
+  - `lgbm_temp.pkl`: LGBM model for ET predictions using temperature data only.
   - `nn_all.keras`: Neural Network model for ET prediction using all the available factors.
-  - `nn_temp.keras`: Neural Network model for ET prediction using the temperature data only.
+  - `nn_ws.keras`: Neural Network model for ET prediction using temperature and wind speed data.
 - **helper.py**: Consists of variables used in the main file.
 Used for cleaner code.

 ## Features